noisyboiler/cathedralcafes/cathedralcafes.co.uk/posts/lincoln.rst

 Trivia
 ~~~~~~

-| "I have always held and am prepared against all evidence to maintain that the Cathedral of Lincoln is out and out the most precious piece of architecture in the British Isles and roughly speaking worth any two other cathedrals we have."
+- "I have always held and am prepared against all evidence to maintain that the Cathedral of Lincoln is out and out the most precious piece of architecture in the British Isles and roughly speaking worth any two other cathedrals we have."
 John Ruskin, 1819-1900.
-| Once the tallest building in the world! stealing the honour from Giza.
+- Once the tallest building in the world! stealing the honour from Giza.
-| Giant spire blew over in 1548
+- Giant spire blew over in 1548
+- The Lincoln Imp
+- The roof is held in place by gravity alone

 Treasures
 ~~~~~~~~~

-| Magna Carta
+- Magna Carta
-| The (Sir Christopher) Wren Library
+- The (Sir Christopher) Wren Library

 Dead People
 ~~~~~~~~~~~

-| Usual den of saints
+- Usual den of saints

 Architecture
 ~~~~~~~~~~~~

-| The Roof is just a lid - a giant structure that stays in place purely because of it's humongous size and weight.
+- The Roof is just a lid - a giant structure that stays in place purely because of it's humongous size and weight.
-| The Western Towers resemble a fortress
+- The Western Towers resemble a fortress
-| Choirs: St Hugh's, Angel
+- Choirs: St Hugh's, Angel
-| The Dean's Eye and The Bishop's Eye - two large rose windows with highly unusual medieval features.
+- The Dean's Eye and The Bishop's Eye - two large rose windows with highly unusual medieval features.
-| Crazy experimental, asymetric Zig-Zag Vaults
+- Crazy experimental, asymetric Zig-Zag Vaults
-| First use in a Cathedral of arched diagonal ribs, called tiercerons.
+- First use in a Cathedral of arched diagonal ribs, called tiercerons.

 Final Score
 -----------